 It has been said a dozen times, but it’s still true, search engine optimization is a long game.
 It isn’t something you publish once and forget about.
 You need to continually track your results and optimize each page to get better results.

-For example, if you have a page on page one but not at the top, do some further research and update the information on the page.
+For example, if you have a page on page one but not at the top, do some further keyword research and update the content or on page ranking factors for the page.
 Google rewards fresh content, so take the time to do this step, and you will see your results skyrocket.

 New competitors come onto the scene every day.
 So you can’t rest on your previous accomplishments.
 Be sure to test and track your results regularly to keep your top spot in the SERPs.